 There is a tradition among English-language translators of Chinese poetry to translate all Chinese poems as unrhymed free-verse.
-This tradition goes back at least as far as Ezra Pound–whose “translations” bear little resemblance to their originals–and is very much alive and kicking.
-So much so that I am borrowing Nathan Sivin’s term, “The Great Taboo,” to describe it.
-As with the taboo Sivin was decrying (daring to write about the history of science, medicine, or technology in China), the punishments for breaking the Great Rhyming Taboo are so hideous that no one has dared to speculate what they might be, but neither has anyone dared to translate Chinese poetry in rhymed, metrical verse.
+This tradition goes back at least as far as Ezra Pound, whose “translations” bear little resemblance to their originals, and is very much alive and kicking–so much so that I am borrowing Nathan Sivin’s term, “The Great Taboo,” to describe it.
+Sivin used that term to decry the absence of scholarly writing about the history of science, medicine, or technology in China.
+As was the case for Sivin’s Great Taboo, the punishments for breaking the Great Rhyming Taboo are so hideous that no one has dared to speculate what they might be, but neither has anyone dared to translate Chinese poetry in rhymed, metrical verse.
 This is particularly odd since a great deal of Chinese poetry does rhyme, has a specified number of syllables per line, and in many cases follow elaborate rules regarding other aspects of their construction.
-Even those genres of poetry that, on paper, look most like free-verse–such as the lyrics (ci 詞)–were written to accompany particular tunes that imposed strict constraints on the poem’s structure.
+Even those genres of poetry that, on paper, look most like free-verse–such as the lyric (ci 詞)–were written to accompany particular tunes that imposed strict constraints on the poem’s structure.
 Throughout its history Chinese elite poetry has thrived in a dynamic relationship to more popular styles of verse, and was always musical–as seen in the fact that the modern generic term for poetry, shige 詩歌, includes the character ge 歌, meaning “song.”

 Here then, is one of my efforts to break the Great Rhyming Taboo in a translation of one of Li Bai’s 李白 (701-762) best-loved poems.
 I have maintained his rhyme scheme, converted his five-syllable lines into five-foot lines, and when possible placed a pause in the English roughly where the caesura occurs in the Chinese.